Britannia Education Trust

 The school recognises the potential for injury to both pupils and staff involved in physical intervention and will ensure, with Governors, that staff receive regular and/or updated training in order to minimise the risk of injury.
 The school will maintain a record of who has received training.

-Teachers must report all incidents to parents, and a copy of the written record should be put in the child‟s file – currently in class file and Central file in SENCo‟s office, not child‟s file.
+· Teachers must report all incidents to parents, and a copy of the written record should be put in the class file and Central file in SENCo’s office.

 Ideally members of staff should never be required to use force.

 However, this policy recognises that there may be occasions when the use of force is unavoidable and on such occasions the following principles should be applied.

 In what situations might physical intervention be needed?

 Application of force is likely to be legally defensible when it is required to prevent any of the following: